Local Markets

 What the volume actually looks like

 Real Keyword Planner data, Canada targeting, May 2026.
-We’re using “dentist [area]” as the sample query because dentists exist anywhere there’s population, which makes the cross-area variation a read on search behaviour rather than something specific to the industry.
+We’re using “dentist [area]” as the sample query because dentists exist anywhere there’s population, which makes the cross-area variation a read on search behavior rather than something specific to the industry.
 We don’t specialize in dental SEO.
 The same shape holds for plumber and roofer at different absolute numbers.

 Choropleth map of Hamilton's former municipalities tinted by Google search volume for "dentist [area]".
 Hamilton dominates, Dundas and Stoney Creek carry meaningful volume, Ancaster less so, Flamborough and Glanbrook show no commercial volume.
 Hamilton Mountain marked as a sub-region within Hamilton.